 If your child currently attends a school nursery in Middlesbrough, the school will forward your child's details to us so we can send out your application pack.
 Please note, a place in a school's nursery doesn't guarantee your child a place in that primary school; you'll still need to apply.

-If your child isn't attending a school nursery, you'll need to contact the School Admissions Team to supply us with your child's details in November 2021 so an application pack can be issued.
+If your child isn't attending a school nursery, you'll need to contact the School Admissions Team in November 2022 to give us your child's details, so we can send out an application pack.

 How school places are allocated

-Each school has a set number of places available and an admissions criteria.
-If there are less applications than the admission number, than all applications will be accepted and offered a place at that school.
-If there are more applications than places, the applications will be treated in the following manner:
+Each school has a set number of places (the admission number) available, and an admissions criteria.
+If there are less applications than the admission number, every child will be offered a place at that school.
+If there are more applications than places available, the applications will be treated in the following manner:

 - The published admissions criteria for the school is applied to all preferences to rank the applications in order.
-(Late applications will be considered after all those on time applications have been considered.)
+Late applications will be considered after all on-time applications have been considered.

-- This ranked list of applications is then used to allocate places at the school up to the maximum admission number
+- The ranked list of applications is then used to allocate places at the school up to the maximum admission number.

-If none of your school preferences can be met, your child will be allocated a place at the nearest appropriate school which has places available.
-This means it's in your best interests to put three school preferences on your application, to maximise the chances of your child being offered a place at one of your preferred schools.
+If none of your school preferences can be met, your child will be offered a place at the nearest appropriate school which has places available.
+It's in your best interests to put 3 school preferences on your application, to maximise the chance of your child being offered a place at one of your preferred schools.

-A booklet is available containing information and help on the transition to primary school.
+The primary and secondary education in Middlesbrough booklet contains information and help on the transition to primary school.
 It also includes details of individual schools' admissions criteria and their admission numbers.
-View the Primary and Secondary Education in Middlesbrough document.

 As a parent, you're legally responsible for making sure your child attends school.
 In some cases, we can offer some pupils help with travel between home and school.
-Find out more about home to school travel assistance.
+Find out more about home to school transport.

 If you have questions about school admissions, you can check our frequently asked questions page for the answers.

-Waiting lists will be maintained for those unsuccessful in gaining a place at their preferred school for admissions to the Reception year and Year 7.
-The waiting lists will be maintained for schools in Middlesbrough until 31 December of the intake year, after which time they will close.
+We maintain waiting lists for children who are unsuccessful in getting a place at their preferred school for Reception and Year 7.
+The waiting lists for schools in Middlesbrough are kept until 31 December of the intake year, after which time they will close.
 If you've applied for schools outside of Middlesbrough, you'll need to check with the council for that school's area about how their waiting list is maintained.

-If places become available, they will be allocated according to the schools' over-subscription criteria.
+If a place becomes available, it will be allocated according to the school's oversubscription criteria.

 If appeals are pending, places will still be allocated from the waiting lists before appeals are heard.